Alien (franchise): Alien: Covenant (2017)

+Alien: Romulus (2024)

+Five downtrodden young space colonists and a Synthetic encounter hostile Alien creatures while scavenging a derelict Weyland-Yutani space station in which they plan to scavenge Cryopods that enables them to survive a journey to another more liveable planet.

 Crossover series

 Inspired by the Dark Horse Comics series, the filmmakers of Predator 2 (1990) incorporated an Easter egg in which an Alien skull was seen in a Predator trophy case.
 Expansions upon this shared universe between the Alien and Predator franchises followed through comics and video games, leading up to the launch of a film franchise with the release of Alien vs. Predator in 2004, followed by Aliens vs. Predator: Requiem in 2007.
 The franchise has spawned various comics, novels, video games, and other merchandise based upon or inspired by the films.
 A third film has been variously rumored since the production of Requiem.
 In mid-2018, Shane Black, the director of The Predator, expressed his belief that a third Alien vs. Predator could still happen, indicating the studio's interest in both franchises.